 There was the Raven with the bad leg and injured wing, and the Red-Winged Blackbird with the bald head; the only one that remained in the area from the fifty or so that over-wintered with us.
 Was he an outcast?
 The odd dog wanders over to say hello, or to Rosemarie’s dismay, to relieve himself in the loose black soil.

-Our beautiful one third of an acre became for us, a crucible, a microcosm of nature’s cycles and dramas.
-We chased the dogs, the dogs chased the cats, the cats chased just about anything smaller than themselves, and of course the ravens chased Jones.
+Our beautiful one third of an acre was our crucible; our microcosm of nature’s cycles and dramas.
+We chased the dogs, the dogs chased the cats, the cats chased anything smaller than themselves, and of course the ravens chased Jones.
 All of them playing between fear and desire.

 “Would you like to go for a hike?”
 Rosemarie asked between streams of quiet thought.
 “Sure, I guess I can finish the painting later.
-It might rain though” I said.
-We had our share of relationship challenges in the recent past and we were still feeling the weight of it.
-Did I really want to go for a hike in the bush, in the rain?
-“That’s okay; it’s good for the garden, so it might be good for us as well,” Rosemarie answered, sensing what I might be feeling.
+It might rain though,” I said.
+We had our share of relationship challenges in the recent past and we were still feeling the weight of it; did I really want to go for a hike in the bush, in the rain?
+“It’s good for the garden so it might be good for us as well,” Rosemarie answered, sensing what I might be feeling.